Do cell phones cause brain cancer?

 - Reviewed15 Apr 2012

-Charles F. Stevens
+- Author Charles F. Stevens

 Over the past two decades there have been many studies aimed at detecting a risk of brain cancer associated with cell phone use.
 And over the last three decades, various studies asked whether electromagnetic fields (EMF), mainly produced by power lines, might cause leukemia or other types of cancer in children.